misartg/misartg.github.io/_drafts/2022-01-31-Our-approach-to-LAPS-passwords-and-MDT.markdown

 If you'd like to replicate our approach and are familiar with the problem and AD/GPOs/ILT/LAPS/MDT, you can follow these steps **first in a test environment or test OU/security-filtered group** before trying it out and re-creating/re-linking more broadly.

 We'll have a step-by-step guide below if you'd like more context, links to resources, some screenshots and some snippets that you may be able to copy/paste into your environment.
+If you're new to LAPS or Group Policy Preference's Item-level targeting feature, you may wish to follow the longer guide.

 * Load the LAPS ADMX(es) into your AD if you haven't already.
 * Build an installer for deploying LAPS to clients.
 You might do this in MDT, your configuration management system, or in a GPO for `Software Settings` -> `Assigned Applications`.
 It's an MSI-based installer, so it is relatively simple to deploy.
 * Create a new GPO for your LAPS settings (password construction details, minimum & maximum age, etc), but **do not** define the `Enable local admin password management` setting.
-* Create another new GPO for dynamic LAPS enablement, and in it:
+* Create another new GPO for dynamic LAPS enablement and either [copy/paste my XML output below](xml-export-of-my-dynamic-laps-enablement-registry-items), or make these settings yourself:
   * Create a new **Registry Item** to **Update** `HKLM\SOFTWARE\Policies\Microsoft Services\AdmPwd\AdmPwdEnabled` to a `REG_DWORD` value of **`1`**.
     * In this registry item, visit the **Common** tab, click the checkbox to Enable `Item-level targeting` and enter the `Targeting...` menu.
       * Create a new **Registry Match** ILT item: